Deploy a Matrix Server

 Disabling Federation

-If you want a fully isolated server with no outside connections, set the following in homeserver.yaml:
+To run a fully isolated server with no outside connections, set the following in homeserver.yaml:

 federation_domain_whitelist: []